camball96/project-2/README.md

 Copyright © 2021-Present
 <br>

-## Directions for Future Development
+## Development
+In future we hope to add the below functionality to the site:
 - Continue to add more games to the database & encourage users to add potential games (potentially API link to our database?)
 - Have a faster vetting system for user game submissions.
 - Add functionality for users to recover lost accounts (email/sms codes).